ktpeace/ktpeace/README.md

 <h3>⛰️ My Journey</h3>

-In 2022, I completed the self-driven, intensive App Academy Open fullstack bootcamp. 🎊 AAO asked me to be a Discord mod and I continued to work with them on bootcamp improvements.
+In 2022, I completed the self-driven, intensive App Academy Open fullstack bootcamp.
+They asked me to be a Discord mod and I continued to work with them on bootcamp improvements.
 After that, I did an internship with a startup company named Amotions.
 In 2023, I began working at the AGI development company Neuraville in Pittsburgh.

 <h3>🎨 Portfolio</h3>